 My parents purchased our first computer in 2001.
 I was 10 years old.
 Around the same time, my dad transitioned from film photography to digital cameras.
 A lot of the cameras came bundled with image editing software.
 It didn’t take me long to figure out that these programs were incredibility limiting and basic.
 Digging around the internet, I eventually learned about PhotoShop being the industry standard and the rest was history.

 My other interests include interior design, gardening and traveling.
 I have a great fondness for minimalist Scandinavian interiors, an addiction to acquiring unique plants and a love for discovering new places.
+The interior photos you see here are places I’ve lived.
+Icons are my own.

 I currently reside in Grand Rapids, MI, USA with my partner and two Pomeranians, Dolce and Epyon.
 If you want to learn more about myself, the story continues.